 Maintenance of a Reliable Electric Grid Must Be a Key Consideration in Establishing New Federal Policy

 A reliable electric grid is essential for economic growth in our communities and quality of life for consumers.
-For these purposes reliability includes both Operating Reliability and System Adequacy.
+For these purposes, reliability includes both Operating Reliability and System Adequacy.
 Federal regulators should be required to conduct a “reliability impact assessment” prior to the adoption of any significant federal rule affecting the electricity sector, to ensure that new regulations are not inadvertently undermining reliable electricity service.

 Principle: ENHANCE GRID RESILIENCE